mrrosoff/Magic-Mirror/README.md

 Thus, the Garage-Pi was born.

-A Raspberry Pi runs a custom Express webserver out of our garageAPI.
-Linked to our custom domain, one can access all garageAPI controls from their mobile device, anytime, anywhere.
-A hashed login page provides a measure of security when communicating with the API.
+A Raspberry Pi runs this repo as an Electron app out of our garage.
+It of course has garage door controls, but it also shows tide, weather, and surf data.
+The app is configured so that new data sources can be easily added at a later date.

 ## Installation

-Clone the repository and run the following command to build and boot the server.
+Clone the repository and run the following command to build and run the app.
+Good luck!

 ```bash
 npm install && npm start
 ```

-To link to a custom domain of your own, you will need to establish port forwarding to the device hosting the server on the ports specified in the Express config.
-You will also need to forward your domain to your IP address.